vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 ### For Kubernetes version 1.8.x or below

-* Add following flags to the kubelet configuration, controller-manager manifest file and API server manifest file on the master node.
+* Add following flags to kubelet running on all nodes and controller-manager's and API server's manifest file on the master node.

     ```
     --cloud-provider=vsphere
     --cloud-config=<Path of the vsphere.conf file>
     ```

-## 4. Restart Kubelet on all nodes
+## 4. Restart Controller-Manager, API Server and Kubelet on all nodes.

 * Reload kubelet systemd unit file using ```systemctl daemon-reload```
 * Restart kubelet service using ```systemctl restart kubelet.service```

+If Controller-Manager and API Server is running in the containers, kill and restart Controller-Manager and API Server containers after restarting kubelet on the node.

 **Note: For Kubernetes version 1.8.x or below, after enabling the vSphere Cloud Provider, Node names will be set to the VM names from the vCenter Inventory**